aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/workbook/auto-fit-rows-in-excel-workbooks/_index.md

 keywords: "autofit rows, Excel workbook, Aspose.Cells Cloud, REST API, auto fitter options"
 description: "Learn to automatically adjust row heights in an Excel workbook using Aspose.Cells Cloud REST API.
 Includes endpoint, parameters, cURL example, and SDK snippets for C#, Java, Python, and more."
 weight: 90
+ArticleTitle: "Autofit Rows on an Excel Workbook – Aspose.Cells Cloud API"
 ---

+**Prerequisites**
+Before calling the API, obtain a valid Bearer JWT token from the Aspose authentication service and ensure the target workbook is stored in a supported storage location (default storage or a custom one you have configured).

 This REST API enables you to **autofit rows** in an Excel workbook, automatically adjusting row height after data is inserted or modified.